Puneetsethiya/Puneetsethiya/README.md

 ## About Me

 - BCA Graduate (CGPA: 8.83)
-- Built 3+ Production Ready Full Stack Applications
+- Built 3+ production-ready full-stack applications using the MERN stack
-- 7 Competition Wins (5× 1st, 2× 2nd)
+- 7× Competition Winner (5 First, 2 Second)
-- Passionate about scalable web systems
+- Passionate about designing scalable and reliable web systems

 ---